PierrunoYT/gemini-youtube-analyzer/README.md

 3. The tool will extract frames, process them, and generate a summary of the video content.

+4. The summary will be saved to a markdown file in the same directory as the script.

 ## How It Works

 1. The tool downloads the video using the provided URL.